AnestisTouloumis/ShrinkCovMat/README.md

 ## Usage

-This package provides the nonparametric Stein-type shrinkage covariance matrix estimators proposed by Touloumis (2015).
+This package provides estimates of the covariance matrix and in particular, it implements the nonparametric Stein-type shrinkage covariance matrix estimators proposed in Touloumis (2015).
 These estimators are suitable and statistically efficient regardless of the dimensionality.

-Each of the three implemented shrinkage covariance matrix estimators is a convex linear combination of the sample covariance matrix and of a target matrix.
-The core function is `shrinkcovmat` and the argument `target` defines one of the following three options:
+Each of the three implemented shrinkage covariance matrix estimates is a convex linear combination of the sample covariance matrix and of a target matrix.
+The core function is called `shrinkcovmat` and the argument `target` defines one of the following three options for the target matrix:

 -   the identity matrix (`target = "identity"`),
 -   the scaled identity matrix (`target = "spherical"`),
 -   the diagonal matrix with diagonal elements the corresponding sample variances (`target = "diagonal"`).

-Estimation of the corresponding optimal shrinkage intensities is discussed in Touloumis (2015).
+Calculation of the corresponding optimal shrinkage intensities is discussed in Touloumis (2015).

 The utility function `targetselection` is designed to ease the selection of the target matrix.
+This is based on empirical observation by inspecting the estimated optimal intensities and the range and average of the sample variances.

 ## Example